-Preventing dehydration during exercise
+Prevent dehydration during exercise

-The influence of the right isotonic drinks on sports performance.
-Years of experience with (top) athletes has made us understand that it is essential to hydrate.
+Prevent dehydration?
+Years of experience with (top) athletes has made us realize that it is essential to hydrate.
 In short: 'you have to drink'

 Isotonic drinks ?

-Criteria when choosing a sports drink
+Criteria for choosing a sports drink

-- Tonality or osmolarity: the ideal drink for your exercise should be isotonic or possibly hypotonic, but above all not hypertonic.
+- Tonality or osmolarity: the ideal drink for your exercise should be isotonic or possibly hypotonic, but especially not hypertonic.
 An isotonic drink has the same concentration as the blood, a hypotonic drink is less concentrated than the blood and a hypertonic drink more.
 An isotonic solution is easily absorbed and leaves the stomach quickly (better digestive comfort) for optimal efficiency.

 - Taste also plays a fundamental role.
 Studies show that a drink with a pleasant taste is more effective because it will be consumed more easily.

-- 100% natural colour and flavour
+- 100% natural color and flavors

 - Contains no aspartame or artificial sweeteners